Kirill255/vue-vuemastery/README.md

 Now only our input element will inherit our attributes.

 Notice how our base components have a class of field.
 This is a global style we’re using to add some margin spacing.

+### BaseSelect component

+#### Getting more complex

+While BaseSelect will work if our options are primitive data types, such as strings or integers, what if our our options were an array of objects?
+Or what if we needed the ability to select multiple options, not just one?

+For more complex selecting components, we recommend exploring [vue-multiselect](https://github.com/shentao/vue-multiselect).
+This is a robust library created and maintained by Core Vue Team Member Damian Dulisz.